 At the turn of the last decade we saw the “skinny” suit continue to be a relevant staple for a young guy’s wardrobe.
 It’s popularity was encouraged by GQ and other like-minded influencers for the majority of the 2000’s.
 Since then some interesting things have happened in the lapel’s evolution.

-Over the past four years a division has grown between North American and European designers on this topic.
+Over the past few years a division has grown between North American and European designers on this topic.
 People like Thom Brown continue to push forward with a shrunken narrow lapel and high gorge, while designers like Corneliani and Tom Ford are showing a wider lapel with a deeper front gorge.
 (Left to right)